anttiluode/AnttisBrain2/resolution_horizon.md

 ### Why four bounces look infinite, what the accident actually computed, and where the trick generalizes

 *PerceptionLab note — July 2026.
-Written against the AnttisBrain / AnttisBrain2 lineage (aeon forge → rajapinta → inspiration.html → brain descent).
+Written against the AnttisBrain / AnttisBrain2 lineage (aeon forge → rajapinta → inspiration.html (index.html at anttis brain rep)
+→ brain descent).
 Honest ledger at the end.
 Do not hype.
 Do not lie.
 Just show.*

 ---